dverloc/slate/source/index.html.md

 ## Create Resource Response

-> A successful response (201) includes an array of strings in the following format:
+A successful response (201) includes a header, response body, and schema.
+Check out the response example on the right.

+### Full Response Example

 ```shell
 Content-Type: application/json